Arcadia Valley, Queensland: Education

 Arcadia Valley State School is a government primary (Prep-6) school for boys and girls at 4831 Arcadia Valley Road (25.2550°S 148.8208°E).
 In 2013, the school had five students and two teachers (one full-time equivalent).
 In 2018, the school had an enrolment of nine students with one teacher and four non-teaching staff (one full-time equivalent).
 The children come from local farms.
 The school does not have access to reticulated water and must depend on tanks filled by rainwater.

 There are no nearby secondary schools.
-The options are distance education and boarding schools.
+The alternatives are distance education and boarding schools.

 Amenities

 There is a Uniting Church congregation in Arcadia Valley.
 Services are held at local homesteads.

 Attractions

 Lake Nuga Nuga is within the locality.
 Part of the Nuga Nuga National Park, it is the largest natural lake in the Central Queensland sandstone belt and is popular for bird-watching (over 150 kinds of birds), fishing and canoeing.